-- 153.148.
-In case of G.fast 212 MHz, the typically achievable aggregated data rate during peak-time relevant for the determination of performance thresholds 1 is 1,200 Mbps (see paragraph 134134133137).
-In case of DOCSIS 3.1, the typically achievable downlink and uplink data rate during peak-time relevant for the determination of performance thresholds 1 is 1,000 Mbps in downlink and 160 Mbps in uplink (see paragraphs 140140139143 and 145145145149), i.e. an aggregated data rate of 1,160 Mbps. - The aggregated data rate of performance thresholds 1 need to be based on the achievable aggregated data rate (see paragraph 16a) and, therefore, on G.fast 212 MHz where the aggregated data rate is slightly higher compared to DOCSIS 3.1.
-For this reason, the threshold aggregated data rate of performance thresholds 1 is set to 1,200 Mbps. - In case of G.fast, downlink and uplink data rate are configurable as long as the sum do not exceed the aggregated data rate (see paragraph 129129127131).
+- a.
+G.fast 212 MHz on in-building twisted pair (see paragraph 432131); and - b.
+DOCSIS 3.1 on in-building coax network (see paragraph 137). - 153.148.
+In case of G.fast 212 MHz, the typically achievable aggregated data rate during peak-time relevant for the determination of performance thresholds 1 is 1,200 Mbps (see paragraph 134).
+In case of DOCSIS 3.1, the typically achievable downlink and uplink data rate during peak-time relevant for the determination of performance thresholds 1 is 1,000 Mbps in downlink and 160 Mbps in uplink (see paragraphs 140 and 145), i.e. an aggregated data rate of 1,160 Mbps. - The aggregated data rate of performance thresholds 1 need to be based on the achievable aggregated data rate (see paragraph 16a) and, therefore, on G.fast 212 MHz where the aggregated data rate is slightly higher compared to DOCSIS 3.1.
+For this reason, the threshold aggregated data rate of performance thresholds 1 is set to 1,200 Mbps. - In case of G.fast, downlink and uplink data rate are configurable as long as the sum do not exceed the aggregated data rate (see paragraph 129).
 In case of most operators of G.fast 212 MHz and also in case of many operators of DOCSIS 3.1, the typically achievable downlink data rate during peak-time is 1,000 Mbps.
-Therefore, the threshold downlink data rate of performance thresholds 1 is set to 1,000 Mbps and the threshold uplink data rate of performance thresholds 1 is set to 200 Mbps. - 156.151.
-The threshold data rates are data rates at the level of the IP packet payload (see paragraphs 43 to 47) and at the point where the fixed subscriber access line (e.g. twisted pair, coax cable) ends in the end-user's living space. - 157.152.
+Therefore, the threshold downlink data rate of performance thresholds 1 is set to 1,000 Mbps and the threshold uplink data rate of performance thresholds 1 is set to 200 Mbps. - The threshold data rates are data rates at the level of the IP packet payload (see paragraphs 43 to 47) and at the point where the fixed subscriber access line (e.g. twisted pair, coax cable) ends in the end-user's living space. - 157.152.
 Fixed networks with fibre to the multi-dwelling building and G.fast 212 MHz on the in-building twisted pair or DOCSIS 3.1 on the in-building coax network qualify as a very high capacity network since fibre is rolled out up to the multi-dwelling building (see paragraph 19) and do not need to meet the threshold data rates of performance thresholds 1.